 On *my* radar was sports and school.
 And I don’t mean team sports like soccer.
 I’m talking mountain biking, skiing, rock climbing, and whitewater kayaking.
 Anything in the mountains and anything adventurous.

 And I don’t mean school, like I need to get a degree so I can get a decent job.
-I mean I spent so much time in the library archives I thought I was at risk for getting scurvy.
-I mean it was my *destiny* to become a history scholar.
-I mean not just a professor but a scholar.
-A book writing, original researching, scholar.
+I mean I spent so much time in the library archives I'm pretty sure I was at risk for scurvy.

 When I graduated from college and my father asked me about my marriage prospects, I told him to expect graduations instead of weddings.
 I didn’t give a shit about weddings or marriage.